Iwan (singer): Musical career

 In March 2010, Melody released a single by Iwan, titled "Akbar Kizab". the song was composed by Iwan and it was a success.
 In 2011 Iwan Released in Ashofak which was sung in The Khaleeji Dialect for the first time by Iwan and at the end of 2011 he released another single called Adini Ganbak, sung in the Egyptian dialect after a few months in 2012 he left melody records.
 In 2014 iwan released a new single titled Maghayer Alaya, which he wrote.
 In February 2015 Iwan Released Saet Safa which was an Islamic song and Iwan's first religious single and it was his first time working with Alam El Phan (Mazzika).
 In Ramadan 2016 Iwan released Al Akaber which was the theme song for the Tunisian drama Al Akaber.

-In November 2017 after an absence for almost ten years From releasing studio albums Iwan Released his third studio album called Ya 100 Nawart with Mazzika also known as Alam El Phan the first single was released in February 2017 during valentine's Day which was called Yaez Alaya the song was a success,the album was a success he has released three music videos from Ya 100 Nawart which 1)Aweya which are has gained more than 1 million views and is a hit and it was shot in Athens Greece.
+In November 2017 after an absence for almost ten years From releasing studio albums Iwan Released his third studio album called Ya 100 Nawart with Mazzika also known as Alam El Phan the first single was released in February 2017 during valentine's Day which was called Yaez Alaya the song was a success, the album was a success he has released three music videos from Ya 100 Nawart which 1)Aweya which are has gained more than 1 million views and is a hit and it was shot in Athens Greece.
 2) Ala ElBal Youmati was released during Christmas 2017 3) Ya 100 Nawart music video was released in March 2018 directed by Jean saad.

 In 2019 Iwan released three more music videos baftekar elkheir and Atalny Rado And Yaez Alaya From Ya 100 Nawart Album.

 In October 2020 Iwan revealed his readiness in the coming period to release two songs, the first in the Egyptian dialect, and the other in Iraqi, which will be presented separately and not as part of an entire album.

 Personal life

-Iwan was born on August 16, 1980, in Beirut, Lebanon To A Muslim Family.
-He is the eldest son of his Syrian-Lebanese father Marwan Baassiri and his Lebanese mother Dahouk.
-He has two brothers, Mazen and Haitham and one sister, Rasha.
-Iwan holds a degree in Hotel Management from the Lebanese University.
-It was said that he is also preparing for his Master of Business Administration (MBA) degree.
 Iwan got married in secret in 2008 and got divorced at the end of 2009 and refused to talk about this subject with the media.

 He shares his birthday with American pop icon Madonna and it is said that he is a huge fan.
 He performed a cover version of "Justify My Love" in concert in Beirut in 2013 which sparked controversy.